Cast2023/ohjeita/arkkitehtuuri-draft.md

 Questions:

-- What if client wants to filter consults with
+- What if client wants to filter consults with?
   - certain certifications
   - certain skills
   - certain allocation